nicejobinc/flake8-has-docstring/README.md

 The following functions are currently unchecked:

+- Functions which are decorated with `@pytest.fixture`.
-- Functions whose return type is a Mock: meant to catch pytest fixtures, for which docstrings are redundant.
+- Functions which are decorated with `@typing.overload`.